Texas Divorce Dispute Resolution Stage

-After you and your divorce attorney have all of the information that you need, or anticipate needing to make decisions in your case, you may attempt to resolve your case and reach an agreement with the other side.
-There are several ways you might attempt to do that including mediation, settlement conferences, exchanging offers through your divorce lawyers, sitting down informally with the other side.
-And, you and your divorce attorney might use a combination of all of these methods in an attempt to reach an agreement you can both live with and finish your divorce.
+After you and your divorce attorney have all of the information that you need, or anticipate needing to make decisions in your Texas divorce, you may attempt to resolve your Texas divorce case and reach an agreement with the other side.
+There are several ways you might attempt to do that including divorce mediation, divorce settlement conferences, exchanging settlement offers through your divorce lawyers, sitting down informally with the other side.
+And, you and your divorce attorney might use a combination of all of these divorce dispute resolution methods in an attempt to reach a divorce agreement you can both live with and finish your divorce.

 After your attorney has filed the initial pleadings, and you have all the information that you need for right now, your attorney may start talking about “dispute resolution”.
 “Dispute Resolution” means resolving issues and reaching an agreement to finish the divorce.
 It will likely involve some combination of methods and types of negotiation.
 This is the third stage of your divorce and will likely be some attempts to reach a negotiated agreement between you and your spouse.

-Mediation is one of the ways that you might attempt to come to an agreement with your spouse.
+Divorce mediation is one of the ways that you might attempt to come to an agreement with your spouse.
 In divorce mediation, the mediator is usually a lawyer with family law and divorce experience.
-The mediator is neutral and for that day they are neutral.
-They aren’t on your side or your spouse’s side.
-The mediator’s job and focus is on the mediation and working with both sides to assist you all to reach an agreement.
+The mediator is neutral and not associated with either spouse in the case.
+The mediator is not a judge and will not make any rulings on that day.
+The divorce mediator will focus on getting an agreement between you and the other side of your divorce case.
+Your advocate in the mediation is your divorce attorney.
+In my office we prepare clients for the mediation before the actual mediation day.
+We prepare in several different ways including meeting face to face.
+During mediation, we will discuss questions, review information and options.
+The mediator will work with both sides of the divorce case.
+The mediator isn’t on your side or your spouse’s side.
+The mediator’s job and focus is on the mediation and working with both sides to assist you all to reach an agreement in your divorce case.
 Usually you won’t see the other side, unless you want to meet with them and they agree.

 Divorce Settlement Conference